Mexican Satellite System (Mexsat)

 Under a contract with Boeing, Orbital Sciences Corporation manufactured Bicentenario, a fixed system satellite that launched aboard an Ariane 5 rocket on December 19, 2012.
 Bicentenario is in service and operated by Mexico’s technical agency Telecomm.

 The two ground stations in support of the Mexsat satellite system and network operations, located in Iztapalapa and Hermosillo, México, were unveiled in November 2012.
-Iztapalapa successfully completed the gateway site acceptance test in October 2013.
-The Iztapalapa ground station serves as the spacecraft operations center for network management and operation.
+Both Iztapalapa and Hermosillo have successfully completed gateway site acceptance tests.
+The ground stations serve as the spacecraft and network management operations centers and connect the space-based network to terrestrial networks.

 The Centenario and Morelos-3 satellites are Boeing 702HP geomobile satellites.
-Centenario, which was completed in 2013, is scheduled to launch on a Proton launch vehicle in 2014.
-Morelos-3 is scheduled for completion in 2014 and launch in 2015 on an Atlas V launch vehicle.
+Centenario, which was completed in 2013, is scheduled to launch on a Proton launch vehicle.
+Morelos-3 was completed in 2014 and will launch on an Atlas V launch vehicle.
 Each 702HP satellite will supply 14 kilowatts of power through 5-panel solar array wings using high-efficiency ultra triple-junction gallium arsenide solar cells.
-Each spacecraft will carry a 22-meter L-band reflector for mobile terminal links, complemented by a 2-meter Ku-band antenna.
+Each spacecraft will carry a 22-meter L-band reflector that enables connectivity to handheld terminals, complemented by a 2-meter Ku-band antenna.
 Both Boeing-built satellites are designed for a 15-year service life.

 Background: The Mexsat regional mobile satellite system builds on Boeing’s 14-year history of designing and delivering advanced geomobile satellite communications systems, including the Thuraya satellite system for Thuraya Telecommunications Co., LTD in the United Arab Emirates.
 Boeing became a satellite industry pioneer when it launched Syncom, the world’s first geosynchronous communications satellite, in 1963.